University Housing Plans for 2022-2023

-However, CWRU is planning to return to pre-pandemic occupancy for University Housing for the 2021-2022 academic year.
-All suites and apartments will return to their designed occupancy.
-Knowing this, students will need to plan to live in fully occupied buildings.
+As the COVID-19 pandemic continues, and is hopefully winding down, CWRU is planning to continue with normal occupancy for University Housing for the 2022-2023 academic year.
+All suites and apartments will be utilized for their designed occupancy.

 With the uncertainty of the pandemic, housing plans could change at any point between now and the start of the fall semester.
 Information will be communicated to students via email as soon as decisions are made.

 Housing applications must be completed online, making it easier for groups of students to sign up together, and for students currently residing off-campus to participate.
 Our room selection flowchart, under the "Rising Second-Year" and "Rising Upper-Class Student" sections, will help guide you through the process and determine what option is right for you.

 If you have any questions, contact University Housing at 216.368.3780, by email at email@example.com or visit our Office in 24 Thwing Center.
 We will keep this site up to date with the latest information as it becomes available.

 Rising Second Year Students are required to live on campus, per the university's two year residency requirement.